The HyperTexts

 Karen Kelsay

-Karen Kelsay is a three-time Pushcart Prize nominee and
+Karen Kelsay is an American poet.
+She is a five-time Pushcart Prize nominee and

 the editor of Victorian Violet Press, an online poetry magazine that encourages